-This Thick and Creamy Seafood Chowder with is a wonderful way to enjoy seafood.
+This thick and creamy seafood chowder is a wonderful way to enjoy seafood.
 Use whatever seafood you like!
 Great with fish, shrimp, scallops and/or lobster.

-This soup really needs a generous seasons, especially with salt, to bring out all the flavours of the seafood.
+- This soup really needs a generous seasoning to bring out all the great flavour of the seafood.
 Don’t be shy.
 Keep adding salt until the flavours really shine!

 No need to use fresh seafood or to thaw your seafood ahead, if you don’t want to.
 You can add frozen seafood directly to the poaching liquid.
 Just note that it will take a few extra minutes to poach from frozen.

-- 4 cups baking (russet) potato, peeled and diced
+- 4 cups baking potato, such as Russet, peeled and diced

 - 4 cups water